d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 ## Conclusion

-In this article, I showed you how to log your users in with Google OAuth and authenticate them with your API using a JWT token.
+In this article, we saw how to log your users in with Google OAuth and authenticate them with your API using a JWT token.
 I hope you found it helpful.
 If you have any questions or feedback, feel free to reach out to me on X ([@d9beuD](https://x.com/d9beuD)).